aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/saving-barcode-image-streams/_index.md

 ## Step 2: Generate Barcode Image

-Generate the barcode image and save it to a ByteArrayOutputStream.
+Generate the barcode image and save it to a `ByteArrayOutputStream`.

 ```java
 ByteArrayOutputStream outStream = new ByteArrayOutputStream();